Swisscom: Locations

 Swisscom is headquartered in Worblaufen.
 In addition, Swisscom owns 90 other office buildings in which around 18,000 Swisscom employees and partners throughout Switzerland work.
 Swisscom also operates 120 shops across Switzerland.

 Innovation

 Swisscom StartUp Challenge

 The Swisscom StartUp Challenge provides selected tech startups the opportunity to join a week-long business acceleration program in Silicon Valley.
 The Challenge is organized in collaboration with VentureLab.

 Swisscom Ventures

 Through its venture capital arm, Swisscom promotes start-ups developing solutions in the field of information, communication and entertainment technology.

 Competition

 In the Swiss Telecommunication market, the main competitors are Sunrise and Salt.
-In Italy, Swisscom's main competitors are Telecom Italia (TIM), Vodafone Italy and Wind Tre.
+In Italy, Swisscom's main competitors are (TIM) and Wind Tre.

 Connect network test

 In 2021, Swisscom was rated the Swiss mobile communications provider with the best network by the trade journal "Connect", closely followed by Sunrise.
+In 2023, Swisscom was again rated the Swiss mobile communications provider with the best network by the trade journal "Connect".
+In 2025, Swisscom was again rated the Swiss mobile communications provider with the best network by the trade journal "Connect".

 Criticism

 In a survey in 2016, conducted by the Swiss newspaper Tages-Anzeiger, some consumers criticized Swisscom's international roaming rates and its subscription rates for mobile phones.
 The main concern of the consumers in the survey was that they found the rates to be too high.